New York Father’s Rights Lawyers

 Fathers Rights Threatened Even Without Pursuing Custody

 If you don’t intend to pursue custody, that’s perfectly acceptable.
-You want to make the best choices for your children.
+You want to make the choices for your children.
 But you still need a lawyer even if you aren’t the custodial parents.
 Again, this is because of legal bias against fathers.

 Many fathers want plenty of family time with their children.
 Divorced parents can struggle to agree on this topic.
 If you don’t have custody of your children, your input about family time may not be considered.
 Your input about medical decisions and your child’s overall well-being may be dismissed.

 Scenarios where fathers don’t have a voice are truly unacceptable.
-And without a lawyer, you can’t pursue the best possible outcomes.
+And without a lawyer, you can’t pursue the possible outcomes.
 Legal terms and court proceedings can be complicated and difficult to understand.
 This makes it absolutely crucial to hire a fathers rights lawyer even if you don’t intend to pursue custody.

 What A NYC Fathers Rights Lawyer Can Do